Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 The Struggle of Keeping in Touch via Text

-Sometimes people may not even realize that they are struggling with a mental health issue or other problem until someone else shows that they care enough to ask how they’re doing.
+Sometimes people may not even realize they are struggling with a mental health issue or other problem until someone else shows that they care enough to ask how they’re doing.
 To help you stay on track, here’s a table of some ideas for checking on your friends that go beyond just sending a text message:

 Idea | How it shows you care | Example |